LiterallyUniqueLogin/ukbiobank_strs/finemapping/summary/platelet_count_table_README.txt

 association_p_value - linear regression of rank inverse normalized phenotype values vs repeat length on QC'ed sample subset, with covariates
 Δphenotype_per_additional_repeat_unit - linear regression on raw phenotypes vs repeat length on QC'ed sample subset, no covariates included, phenotype measured in 10^9 cells/Litre
-Δphenotype_per_s.d._increase_in_repeat_size - linear regression on raw phenotypes vs repeat length on QC'ed sample subset, no covariates included, phenotype measured in 10^9 cells/Litre pcausal - FINEMAP posterior probability causality included_from_literature - Whether or not this row was included in the table because it was reported previously in the literature.
-False here means we have not checked whether or not this is reported in the literature, not that it has not. nearby_exons - A comma separated list of distance:'upstream'/'downstream'/'inside':exon-start:exon-end:gene-name:gene-type, where upstream means upstream of the exon in that gene's direction.
+Δphenotype_per_s.d._increase_in_repeat_size - linear regression on raw phenotypes vs repeat length on QC'ed sample subset, no covariates included, phenotype measured in 10^9 cells/Litre pcausal - FINEMAP posterior probability of causality mentioned_in_literature - Whether or not this we know of a citation saying this STR is likely causal for this trait.
+False here means we have not checked whether or not this is reported in the literature, not that it has not. literature_inclusion_url - If mentioned_in_literature, then the corresponding ULR.
+Otherwise NA. included_only_due_to_literature - NA if not mentioned in literature.
+True if the locus would have been filtered, but is included due to literature.
+False otherwise. curated - Whether or not manual examination was used to decide this was an exciting locus worthy of extra attention. included_only_due_to_curation - NA if not curated.
+True if the locus would have been filtered, but is included due to manual curation.
+False if the locus was curated but would have been included regardless (not filtered). nearby_exons - A comma separated list of distance:'upstream'/'downstream'/'inside':exon-start:exon-end:gene-name:gene-type, where upstream means upstream of the exon in that gene's direction.
 All exons within a 1000bp radius, or 'none'.
 (See https://www.gencodegenes.org/pages/biotypes.html for gene type meanings.) closest_gene - distance:'upstream'/'downstream'/'inside':gene-name:gene-type.
 Possibly a comma separated list if multiple genes are tied by distance.
 (See https://www.gencodegenes.org/pages/biotypes.html for gene type meanings.) nearby_genes - A comma separated list of entries like that in closest_gene.
 All genes within a 100kbp radius, or 'none'.